 After clicking "OK", the liquid level is rendered as a blue surface:

 A report for a single component or the whole item can be created any time.

-Calculation report is easily browsable via integrated viewer or exported in both .PDF and Word .DOCX formats.
+The calculation report is easily browsable via integrated viewer or exported in both .PDF and Word .DOCX formats.

 Item properties are always available by selecting "File" > "Item properties".
-Here are some of the most important options:
+Here are some of the most important options.

 Please note that some sections may not be visible: use the arrows to jump through tabs.